SimplyRETS/simplyretswp/readme.txt

   are much more easily shareable on social media.
 * BUGS: Misc, minor bugs and code cleanup.

-= 1.7.2 =
-* FEATURE: Adds the ability to configure sr_search_form to search specified property type(s) via short-code attributes.

-= 1.7.1 =
-* BUG FIX: Fix population of property-types dropdown on the sr_map_search search form

-= 1.7.0 =
-* FEATURE: Interactive map search!
-Includes a polygon/rectangle drawing tools on the map.
-Optional list view and search form.  *Note: Your feed must include latitude/longitude for this to work.*
-* FIX/UPDATE: Featured Listing and Random Listing Widgets now take *listingId's*, not *mlsId's*.
-This will break existing widgets, so please check them after upgrading.

 **View the complete CHANGELOG:** [here](https://github.com/SimplyRETS/simplyretswp/blog/master/CHANGELOG)